anbu101/scalp-app/INSTALLATION.md

 ### Backend not connecting

 **Solution:**
-- Wait 15-20 seconds on first launch (backend initialization)
+- Wait about 2 mins on first launch (backend initialization)
 - Check **Activity Monitor** for "scalp-backend" process
 - Restart the app if it doesn't connect after 30 seconds